On This Page[Hide][Show]

 Surveillance

-Own Occupation vs Any Occupation
+Own Occupation vs. Any Occupation

-RELATED POST: Own Occupation vs Any Occupation in Disability Insurance Claims
+RELATED POST: Own Occupation vs. Any Occupation in Disability Insurance Claims

 Berkshire/Guardian Disability Insurance Claims Attorney

 Suppose Berkshire has sent you a disability denial letter or a cut-off letter terminating your disability insurance benefits.
-In that case, you must understand your legal rights to challenge the disability denial under the applicable disability law.
-You should consult an experienced long-term disability attorney to explore your legal options.
-Disability insurance lawyers can help you determine whether an appeal is necessary to strengthen your claim.
-If an appeal is appropriate, an experienced disability lawyer will help you shape the medical evidence in your claim to maximize the chance of winning the appeal.
+In this case, you need to understand your legal rights to appeal the denial under the applicable disability law.
+You should consult with an experienced long-term disability attorney to explore your legal options.

 We Represent Disability Income Claimants Across the U.S. Who Have Been Denied